pivotal-cf/docs-pks/_uaa-admin-login.hbs.md

-Before creating TKGI users, you must log in to the UAA server as a UAA admin.
+Before creating {{ vars.product_short }} users, you must log in to the UAA server as a UAA admin.
 To log in to the UAA server, do the following:

 1. Retrieve the UAA management admin client secret: